Living the Dream: An Entrepreneur’s Story

 Shelly inducting new Rotarians as VP of her local Rotary Club.

-Shelly credits the advice and encouragement of her mentors in helping her overcome the early doubts and difficulties she had in running her business.
+Shelly credits the advice and encouragement of her mentors with helping her overcome the early doubts and difficulties she had in running her business.
 But now, she’s ready to share her own advice to would-be new entrepreneurs:

 1. Lean on the support available to you.
 “I’m lucky that I’m a franchisee.
 I can reach out to other franchisees any time, and I have the whole headquarters of PostNet to draw upon.
 Huge shoutout to my Regional Director, who I can call or email any time.
 She’s one of my biggest cheerleaders!”